Submission Guidelines

 Sponsors

-The Sponsors of this contest are Free Spirit Publishing Inc. (www.freespirit.com) and Strive Publishing (www.strivepublishing.com).
-As used in these Rules, “Sponsor” means Free Spirit Publishing Inc. and Strive Publishing collectively.
-Administrator of this Contest is Free Spirit Publishing Inc., who can be contacted by calling 612-338-2068 or emailing contest@freespirit.com.
+The Sponsors of this contest are Free Spirit Publishing (www.freespirit.com) and Con Todo Press (www.contodopress.com).
+Free Spirit Publishing is an imprint of Teacher Created Materials.
+As used in these Rules, “Sponsor” means Free Spirit Publishing and Con Todo Press collectively.
+Administrator of this Contest is Free Spirit Publishing, who can be contacted by calling 612-338-2068 or emailing contest@freespirit.com.

 Disqualification/Ineligibility